mdavis29/Data_Science_101_R/week1.md

 ##### Homework

 Due Next Week's class, grading is pass if completed, else fail.
-* Download and install weka https://www.cs.waikato.ac.nz/ml/weka/
+* Download and the software listed in the README (ie course Sylabus)
 * Create a model to using the built in Iris data set in the data folder to predict iris types.
-* Bring a single page print out of the classifier output with the confusion matrix
+* upload to oaks a screen shot of the classifier output with the confusion matrix with a hand written text description of how the model works.
+(Ensure